4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/preparing-for-cybersecurity-incident.md

 ---

 title: "How to Prepare for Handling a Security Incident or Attack"
-technologies: ["cybersecurity incident management", "incident managment", "cybersecurity"]
+technologies: ["cybersecurity incident management", "cybersecurity"]
 keyword_us: prepare for cyber attack 16 - 60

 ---